(A) Scoping meeting

 (3) The EDU shall notify the applicant at the scoping meeting about other higher-queued applicants.

-(b) Each type of study will be the subject of a written agreement between the applicant and the EDU that includes the following:
+(3) Each type of study will be the subject of a written study agreement between the applicant and the EDU that includes the following:

-(ii) A good faith estimate of the number of hours that will be needed to complete the study.
+(d) A good faith estimate of the total number of hours needed to complete the study.

-(3) When the EDU determines, as a result of the studies conducted under a level 3 review, that it is appropriate to interconnect the distributed generation facility, the EDU shall provide the applicant with a standard distributed generation interconnection agreement.
-The standard interconnection agreement shall incorporate the uniform requirements for an interconnection agreement enumerated in rule 4901:1-22-10 of the Administrative Code, and a mutually agreed upon timetable for the physical interconnection of the applicant's proposed distributed generation facility to the EDU's system.
+(6) When the EDU determines, as a result of the studies conducted under a level 3 review, that it is appropriate to interconnect the distributed generation facility, the EDU shall provide the applicant with a standard distributed generation interconnection agreement.

-(4) If the interconnection request is denied, the EDU shall provide a written explanation within five days from the denial.
-The EDU must allow the applicant thirty days to cure the reasons for denial while the applicant's position in the queue is maintained.
+(7) If the interconnection request is denied, the EDU shall provide a written explanation within five business days from the denial.
+The EDU must allow the applicant thirty business days to cure the reasons for denial while the applicant's position in the queue is maintained.